uplord1379/recipe-page-main/README.md

 ![Design preview for the Recipe page coding challenge](./preview.jpg)

 This is first challenge from [Frontend Mentor](https://www.frontendmentor.io) for me.
-Actulally I started frontEnd Development after some tutorials by this small project.
+Actually I started frontEnd Development after some tutorials by this small project.